cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 ---
 Publications on conflict simulation by the conflict simulation group:

-- Wintjes, J and Pielström, S (in preparation).
+- Wintjes, J. and Pielström, S. (in preparation).
 La Pluie de Balles – Invasion Scare as Conflict Simulation.

+- Wintjes, J. (2022).
+A School for War – A Brief History of the Prussian Kriegsspiel, in: C. Turnitsa/C. Blais/A. Tolk (eds.). *Simulation and Wargaming*, Hoboken: Wiley,  25-64.

+- Wintjes, J. (2021).
+The Prussian Kriegsspiel and the importance of adversarial wargaming. *Ilmatorjunta* 4, 7-10.

+- Henning, P. (2021).
+‘Game on!’
+A research project on the Prussian Kriegsspiel. [*British Journal for Military History* 7, 174-183](https://bjmh.gold.ac.uk/article/view/1561)

-- Wintjes J (2019).
+- Wintjes J. (2019).
 Das Kriegsspiel des Wilhelm von Tschischwitz. *GIDS Analysis 3*, Hamburg: Budrich.

-- Wintjes, J and Pielström, S (2019).
+- Wintjes, J. and Pielström, S. (2019).
 "Preußisches Kriegsspiel" - Ein Projekt an der Julius-Maximilians-Universität Würzburg. *Militärgeschichtliche Zeitschrift* 78, 86-98.

-- Wintjes, J and Pielström, S (2018).
+- Wintjes, J. and Pielström, S. (2018).
 Pluie de Balles - Complex Wargames in the Classroom. [*Analog Game Studies* V, Issue III](http://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/).

-- Wintjes, J (2017).
+- Wintjes, J. (2017).
 When a Spiel is not a Game: The Prussian Kriegsspiel from 1824 to 1871. *Vulcan* 5, 5-28.

-- Wintjes, J (2016).
+- Wintjes, J. (2016).
 “Not an Ordinary Game, But a School of War”: Notes on the Early History of the Prusso-German Kriegsspiel. *Vulcan* 4, 52-75.

-- Wintjes, J (2015).
+- Wintjes, J. (2015).
 Europe’s Earliest Kriegsspiel?
-Book Seven of Reinhard Graf zu Solms’ Kriegsregierung and the ‘Prehistory’ of Professional War Gaming. [*British Journal for Military History* 2, 15-33](http://bjmh.org.uk/index.php/bjmh/article/view/68).
+Book Seven of Reinhard Graf zu Solms’ Kriegsregierung and the ‘Prehistory’ of Professional War Gaming. [*British Journal for Military History* 2, 15-33](http://bjmh.gold.ac.uk/article/view/68).